 If a piece of equipment or machinery caused or contributed to your injury, then you may be able to bring a product liability claim against the seller, distributor, designer, or manufacturer of the equipment or machinery.
 Product liability claims are time-consuming, costly, complicated, and require the services of a law firm with the expertise to win cases against large corporations and their armies of insurance adjusters and lawyers.

-Why you need our successful legal team on your side after you’ve been hurt at work
+Why you need our successful work injury lawyers on your side after you’ve been hurt at work

 Why you should always report work injuries and fill out an accident report